bolu-atx/boludev.github.io/_posts/2020-06-28-go-channels-part1.md

 ### Single element channel with synchronization

 Synchronization mechanisms of channels can be implemented using mutex and condition variables.
 A mutex is a mutual exclusion mechanism provided by hardware that ensures only one thread can access a block of code at any given time.
-Condition variable, as the name indicates, is a signaling mechanism to allow threads to obain said mutex based on some condition.
+Condition variable, as the name indicates, is a signaling mechanism to allow threads to obtain said mutex based on some condition.
 The implementation of a very very trivial channel (that only allows for one message at a time) is below:

 ```cpp
 template<class T>